 With an Enterprise Video Library, students and instructors are provided on-demand access to a centralized Video Content Management System (CMS) to store and securely share flipped classroom content and recordings across multiple formats.

 2. Content Access at Any Time, Any Place, and on Any Device

 One of the core methodologies surrounding flipped classrooms involves the ability for students to access lecture material at anytime, anywhere, outside of the classroom.
 In some instances, students might only have the means to access technology at specific locations while other students prefer to only learn in specific environments.
 With an Enterprise Video Platform, video can even be automatically transcoded when recorded and converted to an accessible format playable on any device or browser.
 As a result, different types of learners are offered a myriad of ways to access content regardless of what device, browser, or player they are using.

 3. Convenient Search Features

-With an Enterprise Video Library, a school-wide platform includes advanced content search features that enable quick access to course-wide materials.
+An Enterprise Video Library offers a school-wide platform that includes advanced content search features that enable quick access to course-wide materials.
 Students can easily look through content spanning class-specific material – including presentation slides, transcripts, and video captions – as well as search for unique keywords mentioned in specific courses.
-With the YuJa Enterprise Video Platform, captions are also time stamped for users to instantly skip right to what they are searching for.
+With the YuJa Enterprise Video Platform, captions can be time stamped for users to instantly skip right to what they are searching for.
 Ultimately, students can not only quickly find the material they are looking for, but can learn effectively and efficiently.

 Related Post: How to Caption Your Videos at Scale